Is a micro-gene a factor in epileptic seizures?

 Researchers at the Hebrew University in Jerusalem believe they may have found one of these factors in the form of a micro-gene.

-The research, that has been published in the journal Proceedings of the National Academy of Sciences, started out from the hypothesis that healthy brains do not have seizures when exposed to flashing lights or other triggers because of so-called short RNAs, otherwise known as rapidly inducible microRNAs.
+The research, which has been published in the journal Proceedings of the National Academy of Sciences, started out from the hypothesis that healthy brains do not have seizures when exposed to flashing lights or other triggers because of so-called short RNAs, otherwise known as rapidly inducible microRNAs.

 MicroRNAs are a class of RNA – that is, one of the macromolecules needed for all forms of life, together with DNA and proteins – that have the ability to suppress the genetic expression of certain proteins.